kapa-moon/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. Under a social context, take the system as a shortcut to send a "code word" to your friends.
+A "code word" might mean "change the signal" please.
+2. An easier version of the two-person mode of Nintendo game Cup Head.
+3. Tic-tac-toe
+4. A communication system that helps send your request to your roommate when you're in your room and don't want to get out of bed.
+5. A controller of an investment game.
+Game rule: A starts with $10.
+A sends B $X. B will have $3X (triple).
+B sends back $Y as they want to.

 ### Part C
 ### Streaming a Sensor